ArjaanBuijk/CarND_Vehicle_Detection/writeup_report.md

 Code to train a linear SVM classifier can be found in cell 4.

-I augmented the data set with the ([<b>Udacity data</b>]https://github.com/udacity/self-driving-car/tree/master/annotations)).
-It turned out that this was very helpful in detecting the white car coming into view.
+I augmented the data set with the ([<b>Udacity data</b>](https://github.com/udacity/self-driving-car/tree/master/annotations)).
+It turned out augmenting with this data improved detection of the white car coming into view.

-In order to use the Udacity data, I wrote a small python script that read the csv file, extracted the window region of the car, scaled the size to 64x64, and saved it as a *.png file.
+In order to use the Udacity data, I wrote a small ([<b>python script</b>](https://github.com/ArjaanBuijk/CarND_Vehicle_Detection/blob/master/prep_crowdai_images.py)) that reads the csv file, extracted the window region of the car, scaled the size to 64x64, and saved it as a *.png file.
 This provided an addition 72k images.
 To balance it out, I selected images without cars from the project video and the harder challenge project video of project 4, and extracted the same amount of non-vehicle pictures.

 When training the SVM with all the images, my computer ran into a memory limit.
 I reduced the number of training samples to 35,000 for vehicles and 35,000 for non-vehicles.